 - Is the current position/company that you work in have the ability to help you achieve your ultimate professional goals?

-Once we have a clear understanding of where we are today, it is time to examine the future.
+Once we have a clear understanding of where we are today, it’s time to examine the future (AKA the crystal ball.)

 Creating success metrics are personal, however, the process is similar for all.
 We need to honestly determine what we want to accomplish in life and then create a strategy and a plan to achieve it.